sardapv/angular-material-starter-template/README.md

         - to broadcast and listen anywhere

-          ```
+          ```ts
           this._broadcatser.broadcast('mykey', 'myvalue');

-          // to listen inside any component inject service there and
+          // to listen inside any component inject service there and do simply below

+          /* use this service with takeUntil from rxJS and local Subject &
+           * destroy in OnDestroy to prevent memory leaks
+           */

            this._broadcatser.listen('mykey').subscribe({
                 next:(data) => console.log(data) // your broadcasted value